CoronaPost

 We quickly started seeing criticisms of classical liberalism due to the Coronavirus.
 Yes free enterprise alone cannot manage this emergency.
 But all models will find this challenging.
 The solidarity so important to socialism depends on large face-to-face collectives and things like a factory co-dependent on a neighbourhood are ill-fitted to slowing a pandemic.
 The links of family and parish celebrated by traditional conservatism likewise will be tested by this calamity.
 And any model perpetually in disaster mode is itself a bit of a disaster.

 Better is something that can adjust to both good and bad times.
 All models are abstractions and what we have in practice is a blend of many forms.
-Our governments are rapidly changing how they do things but that is an indication of the flexibility of a democratic state and a mixed economy.
+Our governments are rapidly changing how they do things and that is an indication of the flexibility of a democratic state and a mixed economy.
 A free society can be orderly.
 Right now I’m in a mood to match the non-partisan manner seen from our political leaders at all levels of government.

 It will still take a lot of luck for our good sense and efforts to succeed.
 I worry that we are asking humans to do something that contradicts our instinct for living in groups.
 But then what of the hermits of old?
 These characters voluntarily entered into isolation and it was philosophy or theology that drove them.
 I have a hunch we will see a growth in personal contemplation in coming weeks.